texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 This function should look somewhat familiar as well - it's the `main` function!
 Unlike previous `main` functions you've seen so far, this one has two parameters, argc and argv.
 These can be used to pass in arguments from your terminal, but since we won't ever be using these arguments, you don't need to worry about them.

-**TODO** *Should we explain argc and argv?
-They're never gonna pass in args this way so I feel like it's just extra info that would be confusing..*

 ```cpp
 ros::init(argc, argv, "robot");